srp33/BCRiskPathways/README.md

 For the gene expression analyses, you may get slightly different results depending on version of scipy/numpy you use.
 (We used scipy version 0.8.0 and numpy version 1.5.1.)
 However, the downstream results should be similar.

 We identified genes whose expresson was correlated with demographic / clinical variables and excluded those (described in manuscript).
 The data file containing these variables is not here.
-In addition, the exome-sequencing data are not publicly available.
+In addition, the exome-sequencing data require security approvals for access.
 Please contact the authors for access to these data.

 Please secontact stephen_piccolo [at] byu [dot] edu with any questions.